alibabacloud-automation/terraform-alicloud-redis/README.md

-Terraform module which creates redis instnace and other resources on Alibaba Cloud
+Terraform module which creates redis instance and other resources on Alibaba Cloud
 terraform-alicloud-redis
 ==================================================================================

 English | [简体中文](https://github.com/terraform-alicloud-modules/terraform-alicloud-redis/blob/master/README-CN.md)

-Terraform module which creates Redis instnace and other resources on Alibaba Cloud
+Terraform module which creates Redis instance and other resources on Alibaba Cloud

 These types of resources are supported: